moabmo/agencify_test/README.md

 ======================================================================================================================
-Some of the projects I have done are in my repository and here is a list of those I have taken part in:
+Some of the projects I have done are in my repository and here is a list of some of those I have taken part in:
 * https://www.kesra.ac.ke/merchandise/
 * https://eparticipation.kisii.go.ke/